Nodes and Clients

 Lite Fullnode

-Lite FullNode runs the same code with FullNode, the difference is that Lite FullNode only starts based on state data snapshot, which only contains all account state data and historical data of the latest 65536 blocks.
-The state data snapshot is small, only about 3% of the FullNode data.
-Therefore, Lite Fullnode has the advantages of occupying less disk space and startting up fast, but it does not provide historical block and transaction data query by default, and only provides part of HTTP API and GRPC API of FullNode.
-For APIs that are not supported by Lite Fullnode, please refer to HTTP, GRPC.
-But these APIs can be opened by configuring openHistoryQueryWhenLiteFN = true
+A Lite Fullnode run the same code as a Fullnode, but the difference is that the Lite Fullnode only starts based on the state data snapshot, which only contains all account state data and historical data of the latest 65536 blocks.
+The state data snapshot is small, only about 3% of the Fullnode data.
+Therefore, Lite Fullnodes have the advantages of occupying less disk space and faster starting up, but they do not support data query on historical blocks and transaction data by default, and provide only part of HTTP APIs and gRPC APIs compared to Fullnodes.
+For APIs that are not supported by Lite Fullnodes, please refer to HTTP and gRPC.
+But these APIs can be enabled by configuring openHistoryQueryWhenLiteFN = true

-in the configuration file, because after the Lite Fullnode startup, the saved data by the Lite Fullnode is exactly the same as that of the FullNode, so after this configuration item is turned on, the Lite Fullnode supports querying the block data synchronized after the node startup, but still does not support querying the block data before the node startup.
+in the configuration file.
+Since a Lite Fullnode stores exactly the same data as a Fullnode after startup, when this configuration item is turned on, the Lite Fullnode supports data query on the block data synchronized after the node startup, but still does not support querying the historical block data.

-Therefore, if developers only need to use nodes for block synchronization, processing and broadcasting transactions, Or only need to query the blocks and transactions synchronized after the node started, then Lite FullNode will be a better choice.
+Therefore, if developers only need to use nodes for block synchronization, and processing and broadcasting transactions, or only need to query blocks and transactions synchronized after node startup, then Lite Fullnode would be a better choice.

 Running a node allows you to trustlessly and privately use the TRON network while supporting the ecosystem.
 Your node verifies all the transactions and blocks against consensus rules by itself.
 This means you don’t have to rely on any other nodes in the network or fully trust them.
 And you can program your own custom RPC endpoints.

-Running your own node offers you various benefits, opens up new possibilities, and helps support the TRON ecosystem.
+Running your own node offers you various benefits, brings new possibilities, and helps support the TRON ecosystem.
 This page will guide you to run your own node and participate in validating TRON network transactions.

 Hardware Requirements

-Before installing any client, please ensure your computer has enough resources to run it.
-The recommended specifications are as belows:
+Before installing any client, please ensure your computer is well equipped.
+The recommended specifications are as below:

 - Fullnode:

-You can get client software by compiling the source code or from a released version.
+You can get the client software by compiling the source code or from a released version.

-Before starting TRON client software, perform a last check that your environment is ready.
+Before starting the TRON client software, perform a last check on your environment.
 For example, make sure:

 - There is enough disk space.

-- Memory and CPU are not halted by other programs.
+- The memory and CPU are not halted by other programs.

-- Operating system is updated to the latest version.
+- The operating system is updated to the latest version.

-When everything is ready, please refer to guide to run a TRON Node.
-Current blockchain data will be available once the client is successfully synced to the current state.
+When everything is ready, please refer to guide to run a TRON node.
+Current blockchain data will be available once the client is successfully synced to the latest state.

-Clients offer HTTP & RPC API that you can use to interact with the TRON network, For details, please refer to API doc.
+Clients offer HTTP & RPC APIs that you can use to interact with the TRON network.
+For details, please refer to API doc.

 Your node doesn't have to be online non-stop but you should keep it online as much as possible to keep it in sync with the network.
-You can shut it down to restart it but keep in mind that:
+You can shut it down for restart but keep in mind that:

-- Forced shutdowns can damage the database.
+- Forced shutdown can damage the database.
 Once the database is damaged, it needs to be resynchronized with the latest backup database.

-- Your client will go out of sync with the network and will need to resync when you restart it.
+- Your client will go out of sync with the network and will need to resynchronize when you restart it.

-You need to keep your client software up-to-date with the latest version.
+You need to keep your client software up-to-date.
 Especially before hard forks, make sure you are running the correct client version.

 Alternatives

 Running your own node can be difficult and you don’t always need to run your own instance.
-In this case, you can use a third party API provider like Trongrid service.
-For an overview of using it, please check out Trongrid Guide.
+In this case, you can use a third party API provider like the TronGrid service.
+For an overview of this service, please check out TronGrid Guide.